 A – Yes.
 All travel soccer candidates must register for tryouts under the travel tab registration in order to participate in the tryouts.
-Do not register for inhouse until after the travel team selections are complete.
-If you do not make a travel team, a separate registration must be completed in order to be placed on a team.
+Do not register for in-house until after the travel team selections are complete.
+If you do not make a travel team, a separate registration must be completed in order to be placed on an in-house team.

 Q – When do Travel Tryouts occur?

-Q – Can my child tryout for a White Team without attending the Purple/Green Team tryouts?
+Q – Can my child tryout for a White or Silver Team without attending the Purple/Green Team tryouts?

-A – All Purple/Green and White Team tryouts for a particular age group will be held at the same time.
-Players should notify the Travel team coach running the tryouts that he/she wants to considered only for the White Team.
+A – All Purple/Green, White and Silver Team tryouts for a particular age group will be held at the same time.
+Players should notify the Travel team coach running the tryouts that he/she wants to be considered only for the White and Silver Teams.

 Q – How many players are kept on each team?